Mark Regier, Vice President of Stewardship Investing

 As Director of Sales for Praxis Mutual Funds, Mark provides leadership for and management of the Praxis sales team.
 In this role, his primary focus is identifying and pursuing strategic opportunities for growth within the socially responsible, faith-based and impact investing industry.

 Mark has been a member of the Board of Directors of US SIF: The Forum for Sustainable and Responsible Investment, the U.S. membership organization for professionals, companies and institutions engaged in sustainable and responsible investing.
 He has also served as governing board chairman for the Interfaith Center on Corporate Responsibility and was founding chairman for the International SRI Working Group (US SIF).
 He recently served as board chairman for the Isaiah Funds (disaster recovery investments) and as an executive committee member for Partners for the Common Good (faith-based community investments).
-In his community, Mark has served on the boards of The Center for Healing and Hope and Menno-Hof, a Mennonite and Amish interpretation center.
+In his community, Mark serves as the chair of the board for The Center for Healing and Hope, a nonprofit provider of health care to the uninsured.

 In 2006, Mark received the SRI Service Award, the U.S. social investment industry’s highest honor.
-With more than 25 years of service to the church and a background in ethics and theological studies, Mark is often a resource for national and international organizations and media on faith-based and community investing issues.
+With nearly 30 years of service to church institutions and a background in ethics and theological studies, Mark is often a resource for national and international organizations and media on faith-based and impact investing issues.